Jackdaniels12/Relay-Control-anything/README.md

 # Relay-Control-anything
-Control a Rasperry PI and a Relay with intranet / Amazon Echo / Google home
+Control a Raspberry PI and a Relay with intranet / Amazon Echo / Google home

 use this image to start it is the best one to work with